cltl/Profiling/data_extraction/README.md

 1. We extract a TSV with data on all people with `create_people_tsv.py`.

-2. We create occupation slices of this with ???
+2. We create occupation slices of this with ``

 3. We extract embeddings and create ... with

-4. In addition, we prepared data for a crowd experiment on American citizens with ???
+4. In addition, we prepared data for a crowd experiment on American citizens.
+First we extract a list of Americans with `extract_list_of_americans.sh` and then we create the TSV with `prepare_crowd_data.py``create_americans_tsv.py`.
+We then use the scripts

 5. Finally, we prepared the data for NIL clustering in the GV domain with ...

-These scripts use the utility functions defined in `utils.py`, `queries.py`, and `pickle_utils.py`.
+These scripts use the utility functions defined in `utils.py` and the SPARQL queries in `queries.py`.

 ### Some background information